-How to: Configure a Custom IAP Verification Endpoint
+How to: Configure an IAP Verification Endpoint

-Posted on 2.
-February 2022 by Jan Bunk
+Updated on 18.
+February 2024 by Jan Bunk

 The app will POST a JSON object such as the following to your verification endpoint: